STUDENTS’ COUNCIL AND CLUBS

-To enrich the NUS MBA experience by fostering a vibrant environment characterized by learning, collaboration and achievement.
+- To enrich the NUS MBA experience by fostering a vibrant and inclusive environment characterized by learning, synergy and achievement.
 The NUS MBA Students’ Council is a student-run body that endeavours to bring about a holistic development in every NUS MBA graduate.
 The Council is headed by the President, the Vice-President and fellow club leaders, who together coin the agenda for student activities during the academic year.
-AActivities encompass both professional and personal development through frequent invitational cocktails, networking nights, cultural events, social activities, workshops, industry visits, alumni and industry engagements.
+AActivities encompass both professional and personal development through student-led activities that are adaptive to certain circumstances, which include in person, virtual, and hybrid formats.
+The initiatives include frequent panel discussions, seminars, webinars, networking sessions, cultural events, social activities, workshops, alumni and industry engagements.

 Council Organization Charts:

-NUS MBA STUDENT COUNCIL 36th MANAGEMENT COMMITTEE 2018
+- NUS MBA STUDENT COUNCIL 36th MANAGEMENT COMMITTEE 2018

-NUS MBA STUDENT COUNCIL 35th MANAGEMENT COMMITTEE 2017
+- NUS MBA STUDENT COUNCIL 35th MANAGEMENT COMMITTEE 2017

-NUS MBA STUDENT COUNCIL 34th MANAGEMENT COMMITTEE 2016
+- NUS MBA STUDENT COUNCIL 34th MANAGEMENT COMMITTEE 2016

-NUS MBA STUDENT COUNCIL 33rd MANAGEMENT COMMITTEE 2015
+- NUS MBA STUDENT COUNCIL 33rd MANAGEMENT COMMITTEE 2015

 - The main responsibilities include collecting feedback from MBA students related to the quality of the programme and curriculum, working with the Graduate Studies Office to improve the quality of the course modules, and helping to resolve any academic-related issues.

 - In line to foster stronger engagement and relations with the part-time student cohort, the Part-time Students Liaison is tasked to represent the part-time students and serve as the voice for the part-time cohort across all batches.
 In addition, he / she is responsible: